swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 > ## Tip: hidden objects {.callout}
 >
-> Just like in the shell, `ls` will hide any variables or functions starting
+> Like in the shell, `ls` will hide any variables or functions starting
 > with a "." by default.
 To list all objects, type `ls(all.names=TRUE)`
 > instead
 >